 The staff of Health Services consists of nurse practitioners, a registered nurse, health educators, a consultant M.D., an immunization coordinator, a secretary, and an insurance coordinator.
-Emergency care is provided on a walk-in basis and students may also make appointments with a nurse practitioner for routine health care or a sick visit.
+Students may make appointments with a nurse practitioner for routine health care or a sick visit.

 CLASS (Centers for Learning and Academic Support Services)

 CLASS has programs designed to help students adjust to the demands of heavier course loads and more difficult classes.
 It gives support in varying ways such as tutoring, computer workshops, study skills workshops, and major and career planning.

 Coordinator of Tutoring Services & Strategies for Success